jonnor/ESC-CNN-microcontroller/report/report.md

 ### Model requirements

-The candidate models have to fit the constraints of our hardware platform, and leave sufficient resources for other parts of an application to run on the device.
+The candidate models have to fit the constraints of our hardware platform and leave sufficient resources for other parts of an application to run on the device.
 To do so, a maximum of 50% of the CPU, RAM, and FLASH capacity is allocated to the model.

 ST estimates that an ARM Cortex M4F type device uses approximately 9 cycles/MACC[@X-CUBE-AI-manual].
-With 80 MHz CPU frequency this is approximately 9 M MACC/second at 100% CPU utilization.
+With 80 MHz CPU frequency, this is approximately 9 M MACC/second at 100% CPU utilization.
-50% CPU capacity is then estimated as 4.5 M MACC/second, and from the microcontroller specifications we get 50% of RAM and FLASH as 64 kB RAM and 512 kB FLASH memory.
+50% CPU capacity is then estimated as 4.5 M MACC/second.
+50% of RAM and FLASH of the microcontroller in use is 64 kB RAM and 512 kB FLASH memory.

-For each of these aspects it is highly beneficial to be well below the hard constraints.
+For each of these aspects, it is highly beneficial to be well below the hard constraints.
-If the FLASH and RAM usage can be reduced to half or one-fourth, cost of the microcontroller is reduced by almost 2/4x.
+If the FLASH and RAM usage can be reduced to half or one-fourth, the cost of the microcontroller is reduced by almost 2/4x.
 If CPU usage can be reduced to one-tenth, that can reduce power consumption by up to 10 times.

 Models from the existing literature (reviewed in chapter \ref{chapter:esc-models}) are summarized